 Zero-downtime migration#

-1. Sync data continuously using rsync in a cron job on the new server
+- Sync data continuously using rsync in a cron job on the new server:

-2. Set up the new server as a working copy of the old one
+- Set up the new server as a fully working copy with SSL, cron jobs, and correct PHP configuration

 For WordPress sites, the final sync needs to handle database changes carefully.
 If a visitor posted a comment or placed an order on the old server during DNS propagation, that data must be captured in the final sync.
-This is the hardest part of zero-downtime migration and is one reason managed migration tools exist.
+Options:

 How Hostney handles server migration#